Lessons from My Garden

 Some blooms are just for beauty and

-mix it all in with the questions and the suffering and the joy
+and mix it in with all of the questions and the suffering and the joy

 It’s funny the way that I garden now–